joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 the 0 or the 1 that the Turing machine is working with.

 Armed with this knowledge, we set up the rocks to represent an unsorted list of integers.
-Then we press "START" again and observe thet the machine correctly implements our bubble sort algorithm given this encoding.
+Then we press "START" again and observe that the machine correctly implements our bubble sort algorithm given this encoding.
 Then we set up the rocks to simulate the experience of sitting in an armchair and press "START" on the machine on the right and watch as the rocks proceed to go through exactly